Craig Kallman: 1991-present (Atlantic)

 Kallman was responsible for extending Atlantic Records reach into the film soundtrack industry.
 During his time, some of the most notable soundtracks include Space Jam, the Twilight series and the Furious 7 soundtrack.
 Furious 7 contained the No. 1 single See You Again by Wiz Khalifa, which broke the record for most streams (4 million) on Spotify within a 24-hour period.
 Kallman is also credited with co-writing and producing the 2008 Grammy award-winning song Daydreamin' by Lupe Fiasco.
 He is also the producer of the 2015 documentary, 808, which showcases the use of the Roland TR-808 drum machine.

 As an executive producer for television and film, he's worked on Laurel Canyon: A Place in Time, a two-part documentary about the music scene in the Laurel Canyon neighborhood of Los Angeles in the late-1960s and 1970s; Genius: Aretha Franklin, the third season of the National Geographic anthology series; and Love, Lizzo, a documentary about the American singer/rapper/songwriter that streamed on HBO MAX.

 In 2010, Craig re-launched his Big Beat label, signing artists such as Skrillex, Icona Pop, Chromeo, Galantis, and Martin Solveig.
 That same year, he signed the soundtrack for the musical Hamilton to Atlantic Records, which debuted No. 12 on the Billboard 200 albums chart, the highest entrance for a cast recording since 1963.
 It also debuted at No. 1 on Billboard's Top Cast Albums chart and No. 3 on Billboard's Top Rap Albums chart, marking the first time that a cast album had ever appeared on the Rap charts.

 Record collection

-As a record collector, Kallman have more than 1.5 million vinyl records in his collection.
+As a record collector, Kallman has more than 1.5 million vinyl records in his collection.
 His collection also includes 150,000 vintage music posters, flyers, badges and various memorabilia; 100,000 compact discs; and 1,000 vintage rock and soul T-shirts.

 Kallman named 15 of his favorite records while interviewed by Guy Oseary for his 2004 book On the Record: